-IMPORTANT: The Signs and Symptoms Questionnaire CANNOT be solely self-completed.
-It should be completed by a staff person who has been trained to ask the questions or it can be filled out by the individual (HCW or resident/patient) however, a second designated, trained staff member must review and sign off on it.
+IMPORTANT: The Signs and Symptoms Questionnaire CANNOT be self-completed.
+It should be completed by a staff person who has been trained to ask the questions or it can be filled out by the individual (HCW or resident/patient) however, a second staff person must review and sign off on it.